LutrisLabs/stamp_location_scaper/README.md

 ## Features

 - Scrapes multiple Camino routes (Navarrese and French Ways)
-- Scrapes main page for town category links per route
 - Extracts stamp location links from each town per route
-- Downloads stamp images locally
+- Downloads stamp images locally with robust retry mechanisms
+- Extracts comprehensive category information for each location
 - Organizes data into structured format with route identification
-- Exports results to Excel file with comprehensive multi-route data
+- Exports results to Excel and CSV formats
+- Includes Google Maps geocoding for precise coordinates
+- Creates interactive maps with all locations

 ## Project Structure